 While heavily shadowed by the movie, the book is quite interesting in itself.
 The initially naive tourist epiphany is gradually turned into something more sinister, as a pop culture version of the 1954 classic Lord of the Flies.
 I think it does a good job depicting the hypocrisies of Westerners bringing their own cultural values into a foreign setting, clashing with the harsh reality of the locals.
 In essence, it’s the search in itself that ultimately ruins that perfect beach.

 Ironically, the book and the movie played a huge part in the allure, as people arrived in droves looking for their perfect beach.
-This made the book into a sort of self-fulfilling prophecy.
+This made the book into a sort of self-fulfilling prophecy, as the tourist hordes contributed to the pollution and destruction of the coral reefs in the area.

 Maya bay at Phi Phi Islands Maya Bay, as I found it in 2003.